Pupil Premium and Catch Up Funding

 - Student welfare is a priority, with support in place for students’ social and emotional wellbeing through our student counsellor, life coach and student and family support workers

 - SEN support for those with additional needs through additional support in the classroom, interventions outside the classroom, additional resources such as lap tops and a key worker for those who need additional in class support

 - Three full time staff members to staff our Student Support base giving students who are not accessing mainstream lessons for emotional, behavioural or other reasons an effective, fully tracked program of study and support

 - An in house careers advisor offering careers interviews and support in applying for Post 16 provision for all Year 11 pupil premium students

 - Reading and numeracy groups for Year 7 students run by our learning support team

-- Lunch time support in Student Support and the Nest
+- Lunch time support in Student Support and in the Retreat (for autistic students)

-- Focus on quality first teaching and learning with extra support for staff members through IRIS, faculty outreach and teacher coaching
+- Focus on quality first teaching and learning with extra support for staff members through a range of CPD offers such as guest speakers

 - Use of SISRA analytics for individual, group, department and whole school tracking

 - A specialist assistant head with designated responsibility for pupil premium students to ensure appropriate tracking, interventions and assessment of outcomes takes place to further decrease the gap

 - ‘Period 6’ for Year 11 students in the lead up to their exam

 - Revision materials for Key Stage Four students paid for through pupil premium funding

 - Music tuition and other enriching school trips supported for specific students through the pupil premium